Kazan: Communication

 Agency works 84 post offices belonging to the branch of "Russian Post", UFPS "Tatarstan pochtasy".
 The official opening of the Kazan city telephone network took place on 27 (15) November 1888.
 At the moment, there are four operators of wired telephone in Kazan.
 The total capacity of the telephone network in Kazan is about 456,000 numbers.
 Services of IP-telephony operators in addition to the basic wired connection is also supported by the five companies.
 The city has six mobile operators (Beeline, MegaFon, MTS, Tele2 Russia, Letai, Yota, and also operates virtual mobile operator "Mobile public communication").
 By the number of Internet users—428 thousand people—Kazan takes the 4th place in Russia.
-According to the General Director of Google Russia Vladimir Dolgov, Kazan is the largest center of information technology development, the level of Internet penetration is 75%, which is a record figure for Russia.
+According to the General Director of Google Russia Vladimir Dolgov, Kazan is the largest centre of information technology development, the level of Internet penetration is 75%, which is a record figure for Russia.
 Access to the World Wide Web in Kazan is provided by 15 operators.
 The most popular forms of Internet access are cable networks and ADSL.
-Previously popular Dial-up has almost lost its position, at the same time actively developing wireless technology Wi-Fi and Wi-Max.
+Previously popular dial-up has almost lost its position, at the same time actively developing wireless technology Wi-Fi and Wi-Max.
 Scartel launched the first LTE network in Russia.